Riada125/Project-1/README.md

 I had originally opted to use an ES6 Array method to cycle through the array of alien positions, but the difficulty I encountered was that this started at the beginning of the array, at index 0, meaning that rows of ships would disappear as they were being moved down into the ship in front.
 I corrected this by utilising a `for` loop to move backwards through the array so that the ships in front moved forward first.

+Here I defined a setInterval called alienMovement.
+It loops backwards through the alien array, removes the alien CSS class from the specified cell.
+Increases the movement by the alienMove variable and then re-adds the alien.

  ```js
      const alienMovement = setInterval(() => {
       if (gameIsEnding === true || gameOver === true) {